- 4.3.1 Define absolute extrema.

 For the following exercises, consider the production of gold during the California gold rush (1848–1888).
 The production of gold can be modeled by where is the number of years since the rush began and is ounces of gold produced (in millions).
 A summary of the data is shown in the following figure.

-Find when the maximum (local and global) gold production occurred, and the amount of gold produced during that maximum.
+Find when the maximum (local and absolute) gold production occurred, and the amount of gold produced during that maximum.

-Find when the minimum (local and global) gold production occurred.
+Find when the minimum (local and absolute) gold production occurred.
 What was the amount of gold produced during this minimum?

 Find the critical points, maxima, and minima for the following piecewise functions.